sirnuke/dumb-c-logging/README.md

 But What Really
 ---------------

 It's what it says on the tin: a simple, dumb logging system for C and C++.
 It uses some preprocessor magic to make things Just Work, and wraps around C style printfs.
-It's hopefully flexible and powerful enough to work well for most projects with minimal tweak, and simple enough to tweak the source code if needed.
+It's hopefully just powerful enough to work well for most projects with minimal tweaking, and simple enough to modify if needed.

 But Why